10 excellent tools to find the perfect website color palette

 Add your color pallet to WordPress

-Now the moment has come to add your chosen website color palette to WordPress.
-If you already have a theme, then you can add them to the customizer.
-The average WordPress theme allows you to set the colors of your fonts, links, and background within the customizer area without understanding any code.
+Now, the moment has come to add your chosen website color palette to WordPress.
+If you already have a theme, add them to the customizer.
+The average WordPress theme allows you to set the colors of your fonts, links, and backgrounds within the customizer area without understanding any code.

 This blog uses the Kadence theme, which has nine colors in its global palette.
 See below how you can apply these to your website: